seanaller/london-crime-analysis/README.md

 Analysis of crime data for London / a London postcode

 ## Ideas for Analysis
-Cross it with weather and demographic (census) data or other sources and see what crimes are affected by weather, season, regional income, neighborhood, population density, unemployment, taxes, home values, etc.

-## Ideas for Analysis
 * Cross it with weather and demographic (census) data or other sources and see what crimes are affected by weather, season, regional income, neighborhood, population density, unemployment, taxes, home values, etc.
 * See what crimes are increasing or decreasing, at what rate and over what timeframes.
 Try to figure out why.
 * Pick and discover good metrics… total crimes may go up less than the population, so crimes per person (often crimes per 100,000 people) is a common metric, as is crimes per square mile if you're reporting by county/city/region.
 Come up with others.